maudeve-it/ILI9XXX-XPT2046-STM32/4-CALIBRATION/README.md

   ...
   ```

-Compile and run the projwct.
+Compile and run the project.
 Touch the sensor and move your finger while touching.
 If a white cross (over a blue background) doesn't follow your finger, sensor must be calibrated.

 ## Calibrating touch sensor

-Now, change the main loop this way:<br>
+To calibrate sensors parameters, change the main loop this way:<br>

   ```sh